What is I-JEDI?

 How is I-JEDI informing decisions around the world?

 Understanding the economic impacts of renewable energy development is critical to reaching scale in the clean energy transition.
 Analysis of the potential economic impacts of energy sector development, such as job creation and gross domestic product, can support informed clean energy decision-making.

 Through a partnership with USAID and NREL, Zambia, South Africa, Mexico and Colombia are using the model to support clean energy development.
 Click here to learn more about how I-JEDI has been used to inform policies and decisions across the globe.
-I-JEDI can also be adapted for any country using the custom region tool to be released in early 2019.

 How can I learn to use I-JEDI and understand how it supports broader development impact assessment efforts?